jptweb/IGME-110-Fall-2025/documents/p3-lofi-example.md

 **By start of next class:**

-1. ✅ **Document with 7 user flows** (formatted like Part 1 above, or as diagrams) - 3 primary, 2 power, 2 casual
+1. ✅ **User flow diagrams** (formatted like Part 1 above, or as diagrams) - check your instructor's requirements for exact number
 2. ✅ **5+ screen mockups** (photos of paper sketches OR digital wireframes from Canva/Figma)
 3. ✅ **Completed testing script** (using the template, filled out like Part 3 above)